-Welcome address by the Chair, IRC India, North
+Welcome address by our Chair

 Dr. Ranjana Sharma

 Chairperson, AICC RCOG

 North Zone

 As I write this note for our first-ever newsletter, I cannot help but think about what a tumultuous year it has been.
 I have a slew of emotions; a sense of calm after the storm, immense pride and appreciation for our medical community, sadness for the dear ones we have lost, and tremendous faith in our collective resilience and power of healing